Pharm.D. / Ph.D.

 - Pharm.D./Ph.D. students are exempt from the following Ph.D. core courses: PHA 806 (Dosage Forms and Drug Delivery Systems – 2 hours), PHA 808 (Pharmacokinetics – 3 hours) and PHA 809 (Principles of Drug Action – 3 hours).

 - Pharm.D./Ph.D. students are required to complete five Advanced Pharmacy Practice Experiences (APPEs) in the areas of Advanced Community Pharmacy, Advanced Institutional Pharmacy, Acute Care (two) and Ambulatory Care.
-In addition, students complete three elective experiences by registering for PHA 696 (Research) over three APPE blocks.
+In addition, students complete three elective experiences by registering for PHA 696 (Research) over two APPE blocks.
 PHA 650 (Pharmacotherapy Case Conference) also is required.

 - The student is expected to participate in Graduate Seminar throughout their matriculation and to enroll for credit in the summer semester beginning with Year 3.